greenglyph/SatorSquare/README.md

         O P E R A
         R O T A S

-More information on this square can be found in its [wikipedia article](https://en.wikipedia.org/wiki/Sator_Square), but the project's primary interest is in the square's symmetry.
+More information on this square can be found in its [wikipedia article](https://en.wikipedia.org/wiki/Sator_Square), but this project's primary interest is in the square's symmetry.
 From the article:
 > The words may be read top-to-bottom, bottom-to-top, left-to-right, or right-to-left.
 When read top-to-bottom and left-to-right, it forms the palindromic sentence "sator arepo tenet opera rotas".
 Its translation has been the subject of speculation with no clear consensus, but a common interpretation is "the farmer Arepo works a plough".

-Given a list of words, the initial scope of this project is to find all (or nearly all) Sator Squares that can be created from the list.
-Future enhancements may utlilize NLP techniques determine if a given square is a valid sentence.
+Given a list of words, the initial scope of this project is to find all (or nearly all) Sator Squares that can be created from that list.
+Future enhancements may utlilize NLP techniques to determine if a given square is a valid sentence.